dylanleclair/databases/README.md

 This project uses a SQLite database so that we can coordinate it with the repo of the project.

 If you are completely new to Django / Web Dev, I would recommend following the tutorial at the Django documentation to see how it all fits together.

-There is a good amount of inline documentation as well.
+Otherwise, there is a vast amount of inline documentation.

 # Quickstart guide